Maach2170/maach2170/README.md

  🌱 I’m currently improving my <em>react</em> skills, and responsive web design.

- 👯 I’m currentlt not looking for freelance, or contracted work!
+ 👯 I’m currently not looking for freelance, or contracted work!

  💬 Ask me about Web Development, or FiveM NUI!